ajlopez/RskCLI/README.md

 in some commands; execute command remove verb from arguments; improved newaccount and accounts commands;
 invoke command saves latest transaction
+- 0.0.3: using rskapi@0.0.20 with simpleabi@0.0.9 with better bytes<n> encoding/decoding

 ## References